 Strong black duct tape (I used gorilla glue brand here: https://amzn.to/3GgVvKD )

 Optional: T-post driver.
 It is possible to pound in thinner posts but the heavy duty t-posts really need a driver. https://amzn.to/2ZrKiq5

 Black light bar. https://amzn.to/3b2M3fR

 To start: cut vents in the clear umbrella so wind doesn’t break them.
-I cut two slices that were 5 or 6 inches long on opposite sides of the umbrella.
+I cut slices on every side that were 5 or 6 inches long on the umbrella.
 Then I reinforced the slit with packing tape.
 After you wrap the whole thing in plastic wrap you will need to cut the holes back open and tape the opening for more reinforcement.

 I bought EL wire strip lights from ebay.
 I am impressed with them and also found them at a great price.
 If you want to use these they come in three pieces: a battery housing with connector, the splitters (I bought 5 split light strand connectors) and then I needed 5 of the actual light strands.
 You have to buy each piece separately.
 I was concerned that they might not match up because I bought the cheapest ones I could find, that ended up being different brands.
 However, it looks like they are pretty much generic and interchangeable.
 So all of my purchases work together.